 The Rape Survivor Family Protection Act became law in February 2018, after years of legislative advocacy.
 The laws allows parents who became pregnant through an act of rape to petition to terminate the perpetrator’s parental rights.
 MCASA’s Executive Director and Counsel Lisae C. Jordan, Esq. commented on the impact of this long-awaited piece of legislation:

 “I think it is respectful of rape victims to give them options.
 It is still a very tough row to hoe and we look forward to litigating cases.
 At least we [will] have a chance to fight.”

 SALI will take related cases and is available to consult with attorneys using the law to help survivors.

-The Rape Survivor Family Protection Act has been a top legislative priority for MCASA.
-Significant progress has been made with both chambers of the general assembly, unanimously voting to pass the bill within the first month of session.
+The Rape Survivor Family Protection Act had been a top legislative priority for MCASA.

 Learn more about MCASA’s legislative priorities on our website.
 Become a member of MCASA or donate to help us #FundTheFight in Annapolis and advocate for sexual assault survivors.
 Subscribe to our mailing list to stay informed about legislation that supports survivors.